O'donovan History, Family Crest & Coats of Arms

 - William Rudolf O'Donovan (1844-1920), American sculptor

-- Vita C. O'Donovan, American Democrat politician, Delegate to Democratic National Convention from New York, 1996
+- Vita C. O'Donovan, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1996

-- Jerome X. O'Donovan, American Democrat politician, Candidate for U.S. Representative from New York 14th District, 1988
+- Jerome X. O'Donovan, American Democratic Party politician, Candidate for U.S. Representative from New York 14th District, 1988

 - Daniel A. O'Donovan (1874-1943), American politician, Mayor of Covington, Kentucky, 1924-27; Member of Kentucky State Legislature